fat0troll/docker-phpbb/README.md

 You can find an example of forum running using this image at [ks.fhs.sh](https://ks.fhs.sh).

+Note: this image expects that you run it behind another reverse proxy and does _not_ handle HTTPS automatically.
+Use it behind another instance of caddy, for example.

 # Supported tags and respective `Dockerfile` links

 - [`3`,`3.3`, `3.3.14`, `latest`](https://source.hodakov.me/hdkv/docker-phpbb/src/branch/main/Dockerfile) bundled with PHP 8